Polaris-pixel/Machine-Learning-Challenge/README.md

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.

-The purpose of this project was to craete multiple machine learning models and compare them to identify the best model for classifying candidate exoplanets from the raw dataset.
+The purpose of this project was to create multiple machine learning models and compare them to identify the best model for classifying candidate exoplanets from the raw dataset.

 ## Methods Used